Location: Park Hill

-Architect: Warren C. Heylman
+Architect: Warren C. Heylman (architectural plans)

 Builder: Kenny Frank

-Year built: 1954
+Year built: 1955

 Original Owners: Mr. & Mrs. Harold L. Zimmerman

-Current ranking: 4 (view details)
+Current ranking: 4 (See details)

-An outstanding example of contemporary architecture, this compact, steel post and beam two-story is the work of Warren Heylman, a well-known Spokane, Wash.-based architect who designed the Spokane International Airport terminal and many other iconic examples of modernism in the Spokane area.
+An outstanding example of contemporary architecture, this compact, steel post and beam two-story is the work of Warren Heylman, a noted Spokane, Wash.-based architect who designed the Spokane International Airport terminal and many other iconic examples of modernism in the Spokane area.
 Heylman’s brother-in-law, Lee Zimmerman, owner of Zimmerman Steel in Lawrence, commissioned the house for his family.